-In 1 Corinthians 16:1, page 1863, Paul also mentions the churches in Galatia.
-As we see in Acts 13-14 (pages 1724-1728), Paul went through the Roman province of Galatia and founded churches in Psidia Antioch, Iconium, Lystra, and Derbe on His First Missionary Journey.
-Paul uses the term “directed” (“διέταξα“) here and in 1 Corinthians 7:17, page 1789.
+In 1 Corinthians 16:1, Paul also mentions the churches in Galatia.
+As we see in Acts 13-14, Paul went through the Roman province of Galatia and founded churches in Pisidian Antioch, Iconium, Lystra, and Derbe on his First Missionary Journey.
+Paul uses the term “directed” (“διέταξα“) here and in 1 Corinthians 7:17.
 In that context, Paul delivers authoritative apostolic teaching from Jesus to the churches about marriage.
-Likewise, in 1 Corinthians 9:14, page 1792, Paul writes that the Lord “directed” (“διέταξεν“) those who proclaim the Gospel should get their living from the Gospel.
-Finally, in 1 Corinthians 11:34, page 1796, Paul tells the Corinthians that he will “arrange” (“διατάξομαι“) the other matters when he comes.
+Likewise, in 1 Corinthians 9:14, Paul writes that the Lord “directed” (“διέταξεν“) those who proclaim the Gospel should get their living from the Gospel.
+Finally, in 1 Corinthians 11:34, Paul tells the Corinthians that he will “arrange” (“διατάξομαι“) the other matters when he comes.
 From these uses of the term “direct” and related words, we see that apostolic authority lay behind this reference, and Paul had used that power in urging the Galatian churches to contribute to the needs of the poor saints in Jerusalem.
 Therefore, in 1 Corinthians 16:1, Paul makes an allusion to the collections in the churches of Galatia, but he does not make it a matter of direct apostolic authority with the Corinthians, as his use of the softer term for collection shows above.
-The Corinthians did not deed a command to give, but rather direction in getting their gift together.
+The Corinthians did not need a command to give, but rather direction in getting their gift together.

 ● We learn that giving starts with a voluntary choice to give, knowing that God owns everything you have in your possession.